 Students share their work with classmates during learning, stimulating them to discuss and exchange ideas.
 The ability to communicate and convey their understanding to others can develop in this context.
-Due to limited computer media in the school where the research is conducted, the use of the Geogebra application is designed with 3 steps, namely explanation by the teacher in front of the class, direct practice by several students in front of the class, and direct practice by students with their respective students' mobile phones that have installed the Geogebra application before learning.
-At the first meeting, spending time that did not fit the lesson plan because students were adjusting to using the Geogebra application in understanding the material and solving geometry problems.
-However, at the next meeting the students were enthusiastic and the learning went according to the plan.
-Students like this kind of learning, the results of direct interviews with students are known that students are bored with ordinary learning.
-Students state that using apps makes learning less sleepy and very interesting.
-In addition, learning becomes more interactive and students can practice directly.
+Use of the Geogebra application, designed by limited computer resources in the school in which the study is carried out, i.e. that the teacher gives explanations about the class, that some students can practice directly in front of the class and use the mobile phones of the students who have installed the Geogebra application before studying.
+At the first meeting, time was offered to compare it to the course plan, as students were adjusting to using the Geogebra app to understand the material and solve geometry problems.
+At the next meeting, however, the students acted enthusiastically and initiated a curriculum.
+The students like this type of learning, the results of the interviews with the students are known, as the students are tired of their usual learning.
+The students say that the use of the apps is not so dreamy and very interesting.
+In addition, learning is more interactive and students can practice it directly.

 Nevertheless, some students mention that expect other variations in learning such as games or group discussions.
 Students also mentioned that the questions done were less numerous and less varied so that when faced with different questions they became confused and complicated.
 According to students, sometimes when they have completed a question and are still unsure about the results, students feel reluctant to ask questions or check again.
 This is undoubtedly an input that needs to be considered to develop an ethnomathematics-based learning model assisted by geogebra applications.

-In conclusion, based on the results of interviews and analysis of student answer sheets then strengthened from observations during learning, it is known that Ethnomathematics-based learning with the help of the Geogebra application has been effective for students' mathematical communication skills.
-However, minimizing the mistakes made by students will further improve students' mathematical communication skills more optimally.
-As for some of the developed stages are presented in the following table.
+In short, based on the results of the interviews and the analysis of the students' response sheets, reinforced by the observations made throughout the learning, we know that learning based on ethnomathematics has been effective for the mathematical communication skills of the students.
+However, minimizing mistakes made by students will further improve students' mathematical communication skills more appropriately.
+As for some of the stages developed, they appear in the following table.